aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 - ```OutOfMemoryException```
 - ```StackOverflowException```

+#### Explain the `finally` statement in C#?
+It is used in conjunction with a try-catch block to define a block of code that will always be executed, regardless of whether an exception is thrown or not.
+The finally block is executed after the try block completes, regardless of whether an exception occurs or not, and even if there is a matching catch block.<br>
+The `finally` block is commonly used for releasing resources, closing connections, or performing other cleanup operations that need to be executed regardless of exceptions.
+It helps ensure that necessary cleanup tasks are always performed, promoting reliable and robust code execution.

 #### What are the different ways a method can be overloaded?
 Methods can be overloaded by:
 - Different number of parameters.